Teoroo-CMC/Batt-SLM-Redox-CPI/README.md

 │   │   │           ├── events.<...>        # The training event files
 │   │   │           └── model.ckpt-<...>    # The actual Tensorflow checkpoint files
 │   │   └── build_pinet2.py                 # The python code to build PiNet2 models
-│   ├──Redox-Ener/                          # The linear fitting between EA/IP and redox free energies │   │   ├── RX-392.csv                      # The RX-392 dataset
+│   ├── Redox-Ener/                         # The linear fitting of EA/IP vs redox free energies
+│   │   ├── RX-392.csv                      # The RX-392 dataset
 │   │   ├── Input/
-│   │   │   ├── IE-Ox.csv                   # The IP and oxidation potentials in RX-392 dataset
+│   │   │   ├── IE-Ox.csv                   # The IP and oxidation free energy in RX-392 dataset
-│   │   │   └── EA-Red.csv                  # The EA and reduction potentials in RX-392 dataset
+│   │   │   └── EA-Red.csv                  # The EA and reduction free energy in RX-392 dataset
 │   │   ├── LR-EAIP-RedoxFreeEner/
 │   │   │   └── EAIP_Redox.jpg              # The linear fitting results
 │   │   └── redox_free_ener.py              # The python code for linear fitting